-4.3.4 The degree programme has additional conditions regarding prior knowledge for participation in course components, examinations or practical assignments.
+- 4.3.4 The degree programme has conditions for participation in and/or assessment of internships.
+These are specified in the e-Prospectus. - 4.3.5 The degree programme has additional conditions regarding prior knowledge for participation in programme components, examinations or practical assignments.
 These are specified in the e-Prospectus.